tony-aw/tinycodet/README.md

 #> tidytable will overwrite conflicting objects from previous imported packages...
 #>
 #> Done
-#> You can now access the functions using tdt$...
+#> You can now access the functions using tdt.$...
 #> (S3)methods will work like normally.
 ```

 Now you can of course use those loaded packages as one would normally do
 when using a package alias.

-The `import_as()` function will first load the dependencies in the order
+The order in which `import_as()` loads the packages under the given
-specified in argument `dependencies` if given (so the order matters).
-Then it loads the package named in argument `package`.
-And then it loads
-the extensions in the order specified in argument `extensions` if given
-(again, the order matters).
+alias is specified by the `loadorder` argument.
+See the help file for
+details.